Statistic Greensboro Maryland National

 Greensboro Racial Demographics & Ethnicity

-Recognizing the racial demographics and ethnicity breakdown of Greensboro is pivotal for addressing systemic inequities, championing social justice and inclusion and fostering resilient communities.
-In Greensboro, the racial breakdown comprises 84.3% White, 6.6% Black or African American, 0.1% Asian, 0.1% American Indian, and 0% Native Hawaiian, with 17.6% of the population identifying as Hispanic or Latino.
-83.8% of households reported speaking English only, while 13.2% reported speaking Spanish only.
-Furthermore, 12.2% of residents were categorized as foreign-born.
+Understanding the Greensboro racial demographics and ethnic composition is paramount for addressing systemic inequities, advancing social justice and inclusion and fortifying communities.
+In Greensboro, the racial breakdown indicates 84.3% White, 6.6% Black or African American, 0.1% Asian, 0.1% American Indian and 0% Native Hawaiian, with 17.6% of the population identifying as Hispanic or Latino.
+Notably, 83.8% of households reported speaking English only, while 13.2% reported speaking Spanish only.
+Additionally, 12.2% of residents were categorized as foreign-born.

 Greensboro Population Density